What does it actually take to win a hackathon?

 • Demo script: 'Help me plan a 90-second demo flow for [product]'

-AI can create a solid pitch foundation in 30 minutes instead of 3 hours.
-Use that time savings to practice delivery—which is the part AI can't do for you.
+AI can create a solid pitch foundation in 60 seconds instead of 3 hours.
+Use that time savings to practice delivery - which is the part AI can't do for you.

 Over-scoping, under-preparing the pitch, team dysfunction, and perfectionism over progress.
 Most losing teams could have won with better prioritization and more pitch practice.